livewire/livewire/docs/wire-navigate.md

 Livewire's `wire:navigate` feature makes page navigate much faster, providing an SPA-like experience for your users.

 This page is a simple reference for the `wire:navigate` directive.
-Be sure to read the [page on Liveire's Navigate feature](/docs/navigate) for more complete documentation.
+Be sure to read the [page on Livewire's Navigate feature](/docs/navigate) for more complete documentation.

 Below is a simple example of adding `wire:navigate` to links in a nav bar: